Sacks of dice with fair totals: The Gasarch--Kruskal theorem.

-\begin{rem} Since a semifair die of order $n$ has a nonzero $x^{n-1}$ term \emph{no two dice in a fair sack can have the \emph{same} order $n$}.
-We digress for a moment to document work of several earlier authors (most mutually unaware of each other) on special cases of this result.
+\begin{cor} No two dice in a fair sack can have the \emph{same} order. \end{cor} We digress for a moment to document work of several earlier authors (most mutually unaware of each other) on special cases of this result.
 Almost all the arguments use inequalities involving the side probabilities to reach a contradiction.
 This is the approach of Moser and Wahab~\cite{Eninetwofive} to show there is no fair pair of dice of order $6$.
-Dudewicz and Dann~\cite{DudewiczDann}, although they do not cite~\cite{Eninetwofive}, noted that, for identical cubical dice, the conclusion is a ``well-known'' exercise and cited the text of Parzen~\cite{Parzen}, where this is Problem 9.12.
-They prove that no fair sack (other than a singleton) can have \emph{all} dice of equal order $n$ by showing that the total $n-1$ must have probability strictly greater than $\frac{1}{t+1}$.\footnote{Their title suggests, incorrectly, that no fair sacks exist as does the mysterious claim in the last line of the paper that ``similar results'' hold for general sacks.} Their result is reproved (but not cited) by Chen, Rao and Shreve~\cite{ChenRaoShreve} by showing that there must be a pair of totals whose probabilities differ by at least $\bigl\lvert\frac{m-1}{m^2 n}\bigr\rvert$.
-The stronger claim that all orders must be distinct was first proved by Gasarch and Kruskal~\cite{GasarchKruskal}, who incorrectly attribute it to Chen, Rao and Shreve, by casting the argument for the $s=n-1$ case of Corollary~\ref{uniqueterms} as a series of inequalities.
+Dudewicz and Dann~\cite{DudewiczDann},\footnote{Their title suggests, incorrectly, that no fair sacks exist, and they make a mysterious claim in the last line of the paper that ``similar results'' hold for general sacks.} although they do not cite~\cite{Eninetwofive}, note that, for identical cubical dice, the conclusion is a ``well-known'' exercise and cite the text of Parzen~\cite{Parzen}, where this is Problem 9.12.\footnote{That no fair sack consisting of two dice of order $n$ exists is also, as noted by the referee, ``well known.''
+The reader may enjoy checking this.
+Hint: Obtain a contradiction by showing that the total $n-1$ has probability at least $p_0p'_{n-1}+p_{n-1}p'_0=\frac{1}{2n-1}\bigl(\frac{p_0}{p_{n-1}} +\frac{p_{n-1}}{p_0}\bigr) \ge \frac{2}{2n-1}$, seeing the equality by observing that fairness implies $p_{n-1}p'_{n-1}=p_0p'_{0}=\frac{1}{2n-1}$ and the inequality by using a bit of calculus.} They prove that no fair sack (other than a singleton) can have \emph{all} dice of equal order $n$ by showing that the total $n-1$ must have probability strictly greater than $\frac{1}{t}$.
+Their result is reproved (but not cited) by Chen, Rao and Shreve~\cite{ChenRaoShreve} by showing that there must be a pair of totals whose probabilities differ by at least $\bigl\lvert\frac{m-1}{m^2 n}\bigr\rvert$.
+The stronger claim that all orders must be distinct was first proved by Gasarch and Kruskal~\cite{GasarchKruskal} (although they cite, incorrectly, \cite{ChenRaoShreve}), by casting the argument for the $s=n-1$ case of Corollary~\ref{uniqueterms} as a series of inequalities.

-We should also mention a overlapping result.
-No fair sack can contain more than one die of even order, because such dice have polynomials of odd degree which must have a real root and $\psi_t(x)$ has no real roots for odd $t$ and exactly one for even $t$.
-This argument first occurs (for order $6$) in the proof of Finch and Halmos~\cite{Eninetwofive} that there is no fair pair of dice of order $6$ and is also found in~\cite{GasarchKruskal} and ~\cite{MorrisonSwinarski}. \end{rem}
+We should also mention an overlapping result.
+No fair sack can contain more than one die of even order.
+Such dice have polynomials of odd degree which must have a real root.
+But $\Psi_t(x)$ has no real roots for odd $t$ and exactly one for even $t$.
+This argument first occurs in the proof of Finch and Halmos~\cite{Eninetwofive} that there is no fair pair of dice of order $6$ and is also found in~\cite{GasarchKruskal} and~\cite{MorrisonSwinarski} for other even orders.